Daphne Pollard, an experienced performer yet aged only in her late twenties, on a British postcard, c1920. Author’s collection.

 Left: Program for Albert De Courville’s “Zig-Zag!”
 1917.
 Author’s Collection.

-Right: Program for De Courville’s 1917 Folies Bergere production, showing Shirley Kellogg on the cover, that also starred Daphne.
+Right: Program for De Courville’s 1917 Folies Bergere production, showing Shirley Kellogg on the cover.
+It also starred Daphne.
 The Australian war memorial holds an identical program, except with Daphne Pollard on the cover.
-Author’s collection.
+(You can read it online) Author’s collection.

 Following the success of another review –The Passing Show of 1915 and at the height of the Great War, she traveled to London.
 There she appeared in a string of very popular revues at the Hippodrome for Albert De Courville.
 Zig-Zag! opened in January 1917 and was followed by Box o’ Tricks in 1918.
 (De Courville’s company also performed at the Folies-Bergere in Paris.)
 In 1919 she appeared in Joy Bells with another experienced Australian-born, US-based comedian, Leon Errol in the cast.
 In all, she spent almost ten years in London, taking a break for the birth of her only child – Ellington Walter Bunch in 1922 and a short return to New York to appear in the Greenwich Village Follies in late 1923.
 Daphne Pollard is jointly credited as composer of several of the pieces performed in these shows.
 Reviews of her work continued to be enthusiastic and she easily managed both US and British cultural contexts.
 Friend Stan Laurel recalled one of her stage acts, as a “Cockney dame” (‘Arriet ‘Emmingway from Huntershire County “Hingland”), who struggled to manage the transition to living in the US.
 This character was later recycled as the theme of the short films America or Bust (1930) and Help wanted, Female (1931).